vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 according to his own statement at the conclusion of his commentary, was the son of Candrāditya and finished the work in question in 978 A. D. I

-4. VIŞAMAVĀŅA LILĀ.
+4. VIṣAMAVĀŅA LILĀ.
 From a quotation in the Vrtti on the Dhvani Kārikā, P. 62, it appears to have been a poetical work of his in Prākrta.

 5. ARJUNA CARITA.
 From the nature of the context in which reference to this work occurs in the Dhvanyāloka, p.
 176, it appears to have been a drama.